Call Dr. Donnelly Book Consult

 Massive Vocabulary Load

-The AAMC content outline includes hundreds of specific terms from psychology and sociology.
-Many of these terms have precise definitions that differ subtly from their everyday usage.
-Confusing "negative reinforcement" with "punishment" or "correlation" with "causation" can cost multiple points across the section.
+The AAMC content outline includes hundreds of terms from psychology and sociology.
+Many have precise definitions that differ from everyday usage.
+Confusing "negative reinforcement" with "punishment" — or "correlation" with "causation" — can cost you multiple points.

 Overlapping Theories

-Several psychological theories address similar phenomena from different angles.
-You must distinguish between, say, Piaget's cognitive development stages and Vygotsky's sociocultural theory — not just know them individually, but understand how and where they diverge in their explanations.
+Several psychological theories address similar topics from different angles.
+For example, you must distinguish Piaget's cognitive development stages from Vygotsky's social and cultural theory.
+It is not enough to know each one alone.
+You need to understand how and where they diverge.

 Research Design Questions